 For years, QR Codes have dominated businesses in the form of barcodes.
 However, they were only used to retrieve or store limited information.
 The evolved QR Codes can embed 100 times more information in different formats, including PDFs, texts, URLs, Google Maps, images, audio notes, and short videos.
 Besides, they are secure, fast to scan, attractive, and smartphone friendly.

 So, imagine what you can do with a QR Code for a museum.
-For instance, a simple tag on one of the sculptures can reveal the history of it, perhaps how it loses one of its toes because of a cat tripping over it or regale a funny story that happened with the artist while sculpting it.
+For instance, a simple QR code on one of the sculptures can reveal its history, perhaps how it loses one of its toes because of a cat tripping over it or regale a funny story that happened with the artist while sculpting it.

 Why QR Codes for museums and exhibitions is a good idea